arangodb/docs/3.10/aql/fundamentals-limitations.md

   (because it is interpreted and executed as `1 + (2 + (3 + 4))`).
 - When reading any data from JSON or VelocyPack input or when serializing any data to JSON or VelocyPack, there is a maximum recursion depth for nested arrays and objects, which is slightly below 200.
-Arrays or Objects with higher nesting than this will cause `Too deep nesting in Array/Object` exceptions.
+Arrays or objects with higher nesting than this will cause `Too deep nesting in Array/Object` exceptions.